 Will not return… But glad I went because their bathroom border / trim tiles #113/136 are identical to my family’s Chee Hsin Tiles, that was produced hundred years ago.

 It’s unfortunate that a table of dozen people is having dinner when we walked in.
-The ground level hall (with a/c) is empty except the party of dozen, with a crying infant (shouldn’t you gtfo?) and a toddler that roams around otherwise empty room.
-I’ve two children and they knew their limit, going banana in private, like inside the car and at home.
+The ground level hall (with a/c) is empty except the party of a dozen of people, with a crying infant, and a toddler that roams around otherwise empty room.
+I’ve two children and they knew their limit, going bananas only in private, like inside the car and at home.

 There are four Michelin starred restaurants, we’ve dined with Kroya and Malis first because I like their sophisticated and elegant decor.
 The decor of this one and Embassy are nothing to write home about.
 So I don’t have high expectation.